Phir Bhi Dil Hai Hindustani (TV series)

 Phir Bhi Dil Hai Hindustani (Translation: Yet The Heart Is Indian) is an Indian television patriotic sitcom that premiered on DD National on 10 October 2003 and ran for two seasons from 2003 to 2006.
 Phir Bhi Dil Hai Hindustani was created by Nirja Guleri.
 The series was written and directed by Shrey Guleri.

 Phir Bhi Dil Hai Hindustani chronicles the family of Bharat Bhushan, a perfect patriot.
 Bharat’s (Translation: India's) family includes his three sons – Om, Jai, and Jagdish, his three daughters-in-law – Ganga, Jamuna, Saraswati and his four grandchildren – Ram, Shyam, Munna and Munni, all of whom live in a house named Bharat Niwas (Translation: India House) and personify the multi – cultural diversity of India.

 Phir Bhi Dil Hai Hindustani featured an ensemble cast including Upasana Singh, Bhavana Balsavar, Sudhir Pandey, Tushar Dalvi and Aashish Kaul.
 Notable stars outside the main cast include Jay Bhanushali, Sumeet Raghavan, Swapnil Joshi, Arjun (Firoz Khan), Naveen Bawa, Vishal Singh, Muskaan Mihani, Lilliput, Krutika Desai and the veteran Kamini Kaushal.

 Premise

-Bharat Niwas (Translation: India House) is a home that is the epitome of the ethos and culture of India.
-Bharat Bhushan, the patriarch of the family, is the perfect patriot who believes more in what you can do for your country rather than what the country can do for you.
-His family, consisting of his three sons (Om, Jai and Jagdish), three daughters-in-law (Ganga, Jamuna and Saraswati) and four grandchildren (Ram, Shyam, Munna and Munni), personifies the multi-cultural diversity of India with divergent views on issues relating to the society and the nation.
-Here lies the eternal conflict in Bharat Niwas – the embodiment of India!
+Bharat Niwas, or India House, is a private household that embodies the rich diversity of Indian culture and society.
+The family is led by Bharat Bhushan, a man who puts civic duty and national contribution above personal gain.

-The narrative stands the test of time as the issues are universally relevant and will continue to resonate with viewers for all time to come.
-Episodes are packed with super-sized laughs, heart-warming moments, drama, romance, action and most importantly, the sublime feeling of pride in being an Indian!
-The show imparts food-for-thought and inspires the viewer to become a catalyst for change, nationwide.
+Bhushan's household spans three generations: his three sons, Om, Jai, and Jagdish, their wives Ganga, Jamuna, and Saraswati, and four grandchildren, Ram, Shyam, Munna, and Munni.
+The family's varied views on politics and culture mirror the complexities of Indian society.
+Their disagreements fuel ongoing debates at home, making Bharat Niwas a small-scale reflection of the national conversation on civic issues.